zkck/zkck.github.io/content/posts/two-years-in-the-vault-part-1.md

 draft = false
 toc = true
-tags = ["hashicorp vault", "security", "platform engineering", "devops", "secrets management"] description = "Sharing learnings about the use [HashiCorp Vault](https://www.vaultproject.io/) for managing secrets in a platform engineering context."
+tags = ["hashicorp vault", "security", "platform engineering", "devops", "secrets management"] description = "Sharing learnings about the use of [HashiCorp Vault](https://www.vaultproject.io/) for managing secrets in a platform engineering context."
 +++

 I work as an IT consultant.
 Over the past two years, we've been working with our